ducksmanager/dm-server/README.md

 #### Create database schemas

-Once the containers are started, create the schemas in the databases using the following command:
+Once the containers are started, run the following command to generate the DB config files and create the schemas in the databases :
 ```bash
 docker exec -it web /bin/bash -c /var/www/html/dm-server/scripts/create-schemas.sh
 ```